 Source: Personnel Today

-Burnout and its impact on counsellors, clients and organizations needs to an objective and highlighted subject in contemporary workplaces, with prevention a responsibility of both individuals and organizations.
+Burnout and its impact on counsellors, clients and organisations needs to an objective and highlighted subject in contemporary workplaces, with prevention a responsibility of both individuals and organisations.